von.jpg (64207 bytes)

 1966 –1971

-• Became interested in the “man on the moon” project and began employment with NASA at Marshall Space Flight Center and joined the Trajectory Section.
+• Became interested in the “man on the moon” project and began employment with NASA at Marshall Space Flight Center and joined the Trajectory Section (Click Here) .
 Had the responsibility of optimizing the trajectory for flight of the Saturn V moon rocket (Click Here) through its first 100 miles into what was called then a parking orbit.
-As perhaps recalled from memory of TV viewing of the various lift-offs, as the rocket lifted off from its launch pad, it appeared to tilt over in a certain direction as opposed to direct vertical flight.
-Specifically my responsibility required generation of 25 numbers that represented the coefficients of four different polynomial equations that determined the amount of this tilt to minimize what is referred to as the angle of attack and ensure safe passage of the vehicle through what is termed the maximum dynamic pressure range.
+(Click Here) As perhaps recalled from memory of TV viewing of the various lift-offs, as the rocket lifted off from its launch pad, it appeared to tilt over in a certain direction as opposed to direct vertical flight.
+(Click Here) Specifically, my responsibility was the generation of the polynomial equations that determined the amount of vehicle tilt that would minimize what is referred to as the Angle of Attack to ensure the safe passage of the vehicle through what is termed the regime of Maximum Dynamic Pressure.
+The mathematical technique termed "Runge-Kutta" was employed using an SDS 930 computer (Click Here)

 1966 Purchased second guitar; a Gibson model 335, semi - hollow body, maple,separate tone controls and two way switch.
 (Click Here)